eimajtrebor/azure-cli/doc/authoring_tests.md

 ```
 Note:
-1. The test will be skipped in replay mode and only run in live mode.
+1. The test will be skipped in replay mode and only run in live mode, but will generate recording file.

 ```Python
 from azure_devtools.scenario_tests import AllowLargeResponse